Sky City (Changsha): Building layout

-Had it been built, Sky City would be the tallest building in the world, until the Jeddah Tower in Jeddah is complete, with 202 floors.
+Had it been built, Sky City would have been the tallest building in the world, until the Jeddah Tower in Jeddah is complete, with 202 floors.
 The construction plan calls for it to be built from pre-fabricated units constructed on site in an unprecedentedly short period of 90 days.
 BSB's plan is to assemble 95% of the building in its factory before any excavation takes place at the construction site.
 The fabrication process is due to take around six months before the actual construction begins.

 According to the plan, the building's 202 stories will have a hotel accommodating 1000 guests, a hospital, 5 schools, and offices.
 Of the total space available, nearly 83% will be for residential purposes, housing up to 17,000 people.
 Another 5% will be for the hotel housing 1000, while 3% each will be dedicated to schools, hospitals, offices and shops.
 There will be 10 fire escape routes, which will evacuate a given floor within 15 minutes; the building will be fire-resistant for up to three hours.
 It will also have 17 helipads.
 Sport facilities will include six basketball courts and 10 tennis courts.
 Plans include preserving some green space around the building.

 For transportation there will be 104 high-speed elevators installed.
 The safety of these potential elevators has been questioned because they take several minutes to get from bottom to top.
 The 5000 residential properties will be able to accommodate 17,400 residents.
 The proposed building will have total floor space of 1.2 million m2 (13 million sq ft).
 The main building will have 1.05 million m2 (11 million sq ft) of this area, with a basement of 130000 m2 and a 3 to 7 floor-high annex of 35000 m2.
 The total capacity of the building will be about 30,000.